Willie169/ubuntu-setup-with-vnc-and-gpu/README.md

 ### [`waydroid.sh`](waydroid.sh)

 Installs Waydroid.
+See [Waydroid](#waydroid) for what to do after running this script.

 Waydroid only runs on Wayland, so installing it with a desktop environment that doesn't support Wayland is useless.

-Cinnamon, which  Linux Mint usually uses, doesn't support Wayland currently.
-GNOME 3, which Ubuntu uses, and KDE Plasma, which Kubuntu uses, support Wayland.
+- GNOME 3, which Ubuntu usually uses, and KDE Plasma, which Kubuntu uses, support Wayland.

-See [Waydroid](#waydroid) for what to do after running this script.
+- Cinnamon, which Linux Mint usually uses, doesn't support Wayland currently.

 ### [`wine.sh`](wine.sh)